ruch798/Data-Visualization-Portfolio/Part2_FinalProject.md

 ### What didn’t work? 😟
 - Because the position of the map wasn't fixed, the highlighted text was outside the boundaries of the visualization.
+- The notification charts should be re-positioned to improve the flow of the storyboard.
+It could be displayed right before I move into explaining the negative impact of excessive screen time.
 - They would like to see Data points about the negative effects of phone addiction along with the displayed text.

 ### What questions came up? 🤔